ymnliu/coref/README.md

 Once the comparer find a file in keyDirPath, e.g. 9802.125.norm.idt, it will look at 9802.125.sgm.tmx.rdc.xml.idt in the responseDirPath.
 Comparer them and return a array of double {precision, recall, f1}.

 Please double check the MatScore.MUC function before you actually use it.
-I only use the output of this function but the correctness of the result is not garanteed.
+I only use the output of this function but the correctness of the result is not guaranteed.